3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/set_the_iio_firmware_ip.md

 [[中文]](../../../cn/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E310_Reference_Manual/set_the_iio_firmware_ip_cn.html)

-If you want to use multiple ANTSDR-E310 devices when using **plutosdr** compatible firmware, you will need this guide to set the mac and ip address.
+If you plan to use multiple ANTSDR-E310 devices with **PlutoSDR-compatible** firmware, you’ll need to configure unique MAC and IP addresses for each device.
+This guide will walk you through the process.
-## QSPI Flash boot mode
+## QSPI Flash Boot Mode
-### Set mac address
+### Setting MAC Address
 1.
-    You can enter the linux system of E310 through ssh or serial port tool.
-The default ip is **192.168.1.10** and the baud rate of the serial port is **115200**. when using the network port, please make sure you can ping the board.
+    Access the E310 Linux system via SSH or a serial port tool.
+The default IP address is `192.168.1.10`, and the serial port baud rate is `115200`.
+If connecting over Ethernet, make sure you can ping the device.

-    The **default username and password**:
+    **Default login credentials**:

-    username:root
+    - Username: `root`

-    password:**analog**
+    - Password: `analog`

-2.
+2. After logging in, set the MAC address using the `fw_setenv` command.

-    After enter the linux system, Set the mac address **using the command fw_setenv**, for example.
+    For example:

     ```sh
     fw_setenv ethaddr 00:0a:35:00:08:30
     ```

 3.
-    Then enter the command reboot to restart the device or re-power.
+    Reboot the device by running the following command or by power cycling the device:
     ```sh
     reboot
     ```

 4.
-    If nothing else, Enter system and you can use the ifconfig command to check that the mac address has been successfully modified.
+    Once the system restarts, use the `ifconfig` command to verify that the MAC address was successfully updated:

     ```txt
     # ifconfig